spestana/ECOSTRESS_swath2grid/README.md

 > 1. Download the [macOS.yml](https://git.earthdata.nasa.gov/projects/LPDUR/repos/ecostress_swath2grid/browse/macOS.yml) file from the repository.
 > 2. Open the `macOS.yml` file with your favorite text editor, change the prefix to match the location of Anaconda on your OS, and save the file.
   > 2a.
 Ex: `/anaconda3/envs/ecostress` if you downloaded conda under a local user directory, add `/Users/<insert username>` before `anaconda3` (leave `Anaconda3/envs/ecostress`)
   > 2b.
-Tip: search for the location of Conda on your OS by opening the terminal and typing `find / -name directoryname -type d`
+Tip: search for the location of Conda on your OS by opening the terminal and typing `which anaconda`
 > 3. Navigate to the directory containing the `macOS.yml` file in your Command Prompt, and type `conda env create -f macOS.yml`
 > 4. Navigate to the directory where you downloaded the `ECOSTRESS_swath2grid.py` script
 > 5. Activate ECOSTRESS Python environment (created in step 3) in the Command Prompt